 - Are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 Implementation: We implement the curriculum through problem solving opportunities that allow children to find out for themselves.
 Children are encouraged to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers.
 Teachers use precise questioning in class to test conceptual knowledge and skills, and assess children regularly to identify those children with gaps in learning.
 We build upon the learning and skill development of the previous years.
-Skills in working scientifically are embedded into lessons to ensure these skills are being developed throughout the children’s school career and new vocabulary and challenging concepts are introduced through direct teaching.
-The children will learn about animals including humans, materials, plants, seasonal change, living things and their habitats, forces and magnets, rocks, light, sound, electricity, states of matter, earth and space, evolution and inheritance.
+Learning opportunities for working scientifically are embedded into lessons to ensure these skills are being developed throughout the children’s school career and new vocabulary and challenging concepts are introduced through direct teaching.
+The children will learn about animals including humans, materials, plants, seasonal changes, living things and their habitats, forces and magnets, rocks, light, sound, electricity, states of matter, Earth and space, evolution and inheritance.

 Impact: The successful approach at St Wilfrid's CE Primary School results in a fun, engaging, high-quality science education, that provides children with the foundations for understanding the world through enquiring, exploring and experimenting.
-In doing so, they deepen their knowledge and understanding of God’s creation.
+In doing so, they deepen their knowledge and understanding of the world around them.
 Our engagement with the local environment ensures that children learn through varied and first hand experiences of the world around them.
-So much of science lends itself to outdoor learning and so we provide children with opportunities to experience this throughout our lessons and engagement with the natural environment in our forest school.
+So much of science lends itself to outdoor learning and so we provide children with opportunities to experience this throughout our lessons and engagement with the natural environment.
 Through various workshops, trips and interactions with experts, children have the understanding that science has changed our lives and that it is vital to the world’s future prosperity, in order to ensure children learn the possibilities for careers in science.